ongzhixian/BasicAngularApp/_docs/02-npm-cli.md

 ### Deploy to GitHub Pages

-Create and check out a git branch named gh-pages
+Create and check out a git branch named gh-pages (optional: you can choose `main` branch too)

 `git checkout -b gh-pages`